 The tuition fee covers the following program components:

 - Cost of all lecturers who provide instruction to students

-- All educational excursions to locations such as Athens and Crete, Greece, including all related travel costs
+- Educational excursions to Greece, including all related travel costs

 - Independent Study Project in Finance or Internship in Finance (including a stipend for food)

 - Health insurance throughout the entire program period

 The room and board fee covers the following program components: